CHINA: Religious books' tortuous route to the shelves

 Overtly "devotional" or doctrinal religious books and texts are generally limited to outlets owned by the five "Patriotic" faiths.
-Thus, these state-sanctioned religious groups serve as important distributional outlets for religious texts that are sought after by individual believers.
+Thus, these state-approved religious groups serve as important distributional outlets for religious texts that are sought after by individual believers.
 The religious texts stocked in the general bookshops Forum 18 has visited are clearly neither intended to promote any religion nor to offer religious adherents texts which are important in ordinary religious practices.
-These latter forms of publications, however, can be easily found in bookshops operated by the state-sanctioned religious groups – at least in larger cities.
+These latter forms of publications, however, can be easily found in bookshops operated by the state-approved religious groups – at least in larger cities.

 When Forum 18 visited the Three-Self Patriotic Movement/China Christian Council bookshop in Shanghai, and the Chinese Buddhist Association bookshop and a Patriotic Catholic Church bookshop in Beijing, in all three places individuals seem unhindered in having access to the great majority, if not all, contemporary religious texts.
 Even so, what is unclear is whether bulk quantities can be obtained from these outlets and what is the required identification that must be produced in order to purchase large quantities of these publications.
-This is important, as many have already reported about the difficulty that unregistered religious groups, especially Protestant house churches, encounter in obtaining religious texts through the state-sanctioned religious bookshops.
+This is important, as many have already reported about the difficulty that unregistered religious groups, especially Protestant house churches, encounter in obtaining religious texts through the state-approved religious bookshops.

 Critically, books produced by the approved faiths do not have ISBN numbers, which are required before printers can produce any books for the commercial market.
 Such books are therefore technically for internal circulation at registered church and temple outlets only, thus preventing them from reaching the general book trade.

-However, the state-sanctioned religious groups are not necessarily unhappy about this.
+However, the state-approved religious groups are not necessarily unhappy about this.
 They have tremendous incentives to monopolise the distribution of religious texts.
 One obvious incentive is that the sale of religious texts represents a major source of income for these groups, which have very limited alternative sources of funding.